 All now agree that the mind can learn only what is related to other things learned before, and that we must start from the knowledge that the children really have and develop this as germs, otherwise we are ... talking to the blind about colour.

-Without the habit of using first principles, students have no chance to warm up their brain before learning an advanced technique.
-Hence, they will find the technique harder to master and use flexibly.
+Without the habit of using first principles, students have little chance to warm up their brain before learning an advanced technique.
+Naturally, they will find the technique harder to master and use flexibly.
 They can "learn" a lot but still unable to apply correctly.
 It is like the blind trying to learn about colour.

 Using first-principles not just reflect your child's level of grit, it also improves their ability to learn.
 It is always easier to help a child to excel when they have this habit.